 The walk down towards the old town is pleasant, passing by Ceramiche Puglia.

 The shop is worth stepping into if only to view the two sections of the floor that are cut away.
 One reveals to the olive oil drain, the other further into the shop the cave section in the rock below.

 Most of Puglia’s ceramics come from Grottaglie, near Taranto.
 The ceramic quarter is a must see.
 If you are going to Grottaglie, save your money until then.
 If not, then spend away in Ostuni.

-Cross the Piazza della Libertà (main town square), with the baroque obelisk of Sant’ Oronzo (la colonna), the patron Saint of Ostuni; stop for a spritz at Caffè Garibaldi on the piazza before taking the Via Cattedrale up into the old town to the duomo, Ostuni's cathedral, that sits at the highest point looking down at the rest of us!
+Cross the Piazza della Libertà (main town square), with the baroque obelisk of Sant’ Oronzo (la colonna), the saviour of Ostuni; stop for a spritz at Caffè Fanelli on the smaller side of the piazza before taking the Via Cattedrale up into the old town to the duomo, Ostuni's cathedral, that sits at the highest point looking down at the rest of us!

 We wouldn't stop to buy olive oil or wine on the Via Cattedrale - it's overpriced of course.

-Continue up to the duomo, where you will also find the Arco Scoppa, the ornate pedestrian bridge between the buildings, originally in wood.
+After the duomo, pass under the Arco Scoppa, the ornate pedestrian bridge between the buildings, originally in wood.

 Enjoy an ice-cream from the gelateria a little beyond the arch, before turning the corner to enjoy the panoramic view from the east, out to sea, taking in the acres and acres of silver green olive groves (try to blank out the ugly industrial buildings spoiling the view, beyond which is the train station).